 The illegal trade in wildlife is a most attractive crime.
 It is highly destructive: the scale of the business is now threatening to exterminate the entire global population of some of the world’s iconic species.
 It is also grotesquely cruel: poachers slice the face off living rhinos to steal their horns; militia groups use helicopters to shoot down elephants for their tusks; factory farmers breed captive tigers to marinate their bones for medicinal wine and to sautee their flesh for the dinner plate; bears are cramped for a lifetime in tiny cages to have their gall bladders drained regularly for liver tonic.
 But for any criminal who wants to make maximum money with minimum risk, it is most attractive.

 The Guardian today begins a major series on the traffic in animal products.
-It is published in the run-up to a crucial conference in Johannesburg, opening on September 24th, when the 182 nations who have signed the Convention on International Trade in Endangered Species, CITES, are due to debate the future of animals which are being scythed down in their thousands by a criminal industry.
+It is published to coincide with a crucial conference in Johannesburg where the 182 nations who have signed the Convention on International Trade in Endangered Species, CITES, are due to debate the future of animals which are being scythed down in their thousands by a criminal industry.
 At every stage in the supply lines, the systems which are supposed to defend the animals against this global butchery are no match for the organised crime groups who now dominate the trade.

 This is a vast business, valued by the UN Environment Programme at $23 billion a year – twice the gross domestic product of victim countries like Tanzania or Kenya.
 The profit margins are enormous.
 The poacher in Africa sells ivory at up to $150 per kilo.
 At the other end of the supply line, in Beijing, it now sells for well over ten times as much, with some sales reaching $2,025 a kilo according to research by Chatham House in 2014.
 The mark-up is even bigger with rhino horn: the poacher who kills a white rhino may be satisfied with $1,000 for its pair of horns.
 They weigh on average about 6 kgs and they can sell in Vietnam at $33,000 a kilo – nearly 200 times the original price.
 Across the border in China, the price spirals even further upwards, to $66,139 a kilo, according to the same Chatham House research.